-Carl Pry is a Certified Regulatory Compliance Manager (CRCM) and Certified Risk Professional (CRP) who is a Senior Director for Treliant Risk Advisors in Washington, DC.
+Carl Pry is a Certified Regulatory Compliance Manager (CRCM) and Certified Risk Professional (CRP) who is a Managing Director for Treliant Risk Advisors in Washington, DC.
 Through his working career, as well as through his experience as a banking attorney and officer, he has provided a variety of regulatory compliance and financial performance services to financial institutions and other clients throughout the country.
 He has written extensively regarding consumer and commercial compliance, tax, audit, and financial institution legal issues, and is a frequent contributor to and currently serves on the Editorial Advisory Board for the ABA Bank Compliance magazine.
 He has spoken at dozens of banking, compliance, and state bar associations, and has conducted training sessions for financial institutions across the country.

 The past couple of years have seen significant new developments in real estate appraisals and evaluation rule and regulations.
 Revised Interagency Guidelines and new rules under Reg.
 Z have been issued, and additional requirements are on the way due to Dodd-Frank.